taskcluster/hubot-irc-alert/README.md

 | `Sentry` | `<server-url>/hubot/sentry` |
 | `Singal FX` | `<server-url>/hubot/signalfx` |
 | `Papertrail` | `<server-url>/hubot/papertrail` |

+## Bugzilla Blocker Bugs

+If someone files a blocker bug against `BUGZILLA_BLOCKER_PRODUCT`, `hubot-irc-alert` will send alerts using an exponential backoff algorithm until the bug is assigned or its severity is downgraded to P3 or below.

 ## Contributing

 Thank you for wanting to help out with `hubot-irc-alert`!
 We are looking to integrate alerts for additional third party services.
 Pull-requests are welcomed :)

 ## Service Owner